5 Benefits of Having No Expectations

 Posted Dec 29, 2013

-Here are 5 interrelated benefits of deciding and acting without expectations:
+Here are five interrelated benefits of deciding and acting without expectations:

 2. You separate your wants from shoulds.
-The herd mentality and auto-pilot are usually tied to the shoulds.
-These come from our heads, our superego, the parent voice in our heads.
-Shoulds are by definition expectations imposed by others.
+Shoulds are expectations imposed by others.
 When we fail to do them we feel guilty.
-When we do follow them we often feel driven...and expect a payoff for our efforts: Since I am doing what I really don’t want to do, I do expect others to appreciate, notice, give me a reward, pat me on the head, do what I expect.
+When we do follow them we often expect a payoff for our efforts.
 When the expected payoff doesn't come, our disappointment and resentment are fueled.

-The way out of this mental dance is focusing on wants – heart, gut-based rather than head based.
-Values, core beliefs, foundation of our integrity.
+A way out of this mental dance is focusing on wants.
+Values, core beliefs, the foundation of our integrity.
 Expectations are a red flag that shoulds are the probable drivers.
 Skip the expectations and you’re falling back on wants.
-There’s you…and you.

 4. You avoid becoming a martyr.
-All this disappointment and resentment can overtime congeal into martyrdom, that lethal combination of domineering shoulds and unfulfilled expectations that drag on: I do everything I should.
-I expect people to …appreciate, reward, etc….it doesn’t happen.
+All this disappointment and resentment can congeal into martyrdom, that lethal combination of domineering shoulds and unfulfilled expectations that drag on: I do everything I should.
+I expect people to appreciate, reward, etc., and it doesn’t happen.
 I trudge on and on and on.

 5. You live in the present.
-The decisions / choices of life come one-by-one in the moment.
-Expectations forever push you look ahead, mentally entrap you in the future.
-Like a chess player you’re always thinking 8 moves out – what should I do, how will others react, how will respond, how can I get them to react in the way I expect, what if they question my decision….etc.
+The decisions/choices of life come one-by-one in the moment.
+Expectations forever push you to look ahead, mentally entrap you in the future.
+Like a chess player you’re always thinking eight moves out – what should I do, how will others react, how will respond, how can I get them to react in the way I expect, what if they question my decision…

 Keep it simple.
-What do I want right now.
-Done.
-Act.
+What do I want right now?
 See what happens next.

-So if you’re inclined to experiment with this type of thinking, start slow and go slow.
-It’s about rewiring your brain, it takes concentration.
+If you’re inclined to experiment with this type of thinking, start slow and go slow.
 Be proactive.
 Listen to yourself.
-Whatever decision you make, action you take, own it, no auto-pilot.
+Whatever decision you make, own it.
 Push aside the shoulds, the mental rush towards the outcome, the response of others, the future.
 Stay in the moment, see your decision right now as your decision, as the best decision you can make in the moment.
 What happens next – how it turns out, how others respond – doesn’t matter right now.

 No expectations.
 Give it a try.